YuukiPS/Web/src/posts/how-connect.md

 ```
 ## Android User (No-Root) (Termux) (Not recommended for beginners)
 - Do backup first (apk & data game) because patching apk cannot be updated with game that is installed now.
-- Install patched apk that accepts user ca certs, unfortunately you will have to uninstall regular and [install apk patched](https://file.yuuki.me/0:/Leak/) (If file is miss/not trusted you can do it yourself with [apk-mitm](https://github.com/shroudedcode/apk-mitm))
+- Install patched apk that accepts user ca certs, unfortunately you will have to uninstall regular and [Patched NoSSL](https://file.yuuki.me/0:/Project/Grasscutter/App/Proxy/Android/NoSSL/) (If file is miss/not trusted you can do it yourself with [apk-mitm](https://github.com/shroudedcode/apk-mitm))
 - Install Termux
 - use these commands
 ```sh